Philadelphia Film Festival: History

 In 2017, M. Night Shyamalan and David Plaza (father of Aubrey) joined the Philadelphia Film Society's board of directors.

 Due to the impact of the COVID-19 pandemic, the PFF screened most of their films virtually in October 2020.
 Other films were shown via a drive-in format at the Philadelphia Navy Yard.

-In October 2021, the 30th anniversary festival will screen such notable films as Belfast, The Electrical Life of Louis Wain, King Richard, The French Dispatch, Encounter and Spencer.
+In October 2021, the 30th Anniversary Film Festival screened Belfast, The Electrical Life of Louis Wain, King Richard, The French Dispatch, Encounter, and Spencer.